Battle of Ekeren: Prelude

 In 1703 the campaign began with the siege of Bonn, which gave way to Menno van Coehoorn's attacks in the first half of May.
 After the fortress surrendered, Marlborough and the forces that had conducted the siege joined Ouwerkerk's army, which had been holding firm at Maastricht, to block Villeroy’s French army from advancing to relieve Bonn.
-The greater part of May and June continued with inconclusive movements on both side, after which Marlborough decided to attack and break through the entrenched lines behind which the French army had withdrawn.
+The greater part of May and June continued with inconclusive movements on both sides, after which Marlborough decided to attack and break through the entrenched lines behind which the French army had withdrawn.

 Map of the Low Countries during the War of the Spanish Succession; showing the Lines of Brabant.

 Marlborough first proposed sieges of Ostend and Huy, but his plan was vetoed by the Dutch.
 (Note: Mainly because of opposition from Coehoorn, who would lead the siege of Ostend.
 He argued that it was too early in the season for an attack on Ostend and that Franco-Spanish reinforcements would easily bring an end to his siege of the city.
 In Marlborough's mind Coehoorn's attack on Ostend would just be a diversion for the siege of Huy.
 However, because his plan was not very clearly formulated, the generals effectively reasoned past each other.
 The Dutch States General was not unwilling to listen to Coehoorn because a conquest of Ostend did not align with Dutch commercial interests; conquering Ostend, thus establishing a beachhead on the North Sea coast, would provide the English with a direct (naval) connection to the Spanish Netherlands.)
 Instead Antwerp would be the main target.
 To capture that city Marlborough planned to pin down the French main force near Liège with the Allied main army of 55,000 men under himself and Ouwerkerk, thereby preventing the enemy from sending reinforcements to Antwerp.
 On the west bank of the Scheldt a division under generals Coehoorn and Sparre would attack the lines, opposite Dutch Flanders, and enclose Antwerp from the west side.
 Another division under general Count Wassenaer Obdam, had to enclose Antwerp via the other side of the Scheldt.
 If successful, the main army would then proceed to Antwerp as swiftly as possible, and start the siege of Antwerp.

 Questions can be raised about this plan of attack as the two divisions under the Dutch generals were isolated from each other by the Scheldt and would not be able to come to each other's aid quickly in case of emergency.
 Additionally, the small divisions bore the heaviest burden, while the large Allied force was assigned only a demonstrative role.
 However, the greatest danger stemmed from the Franco-Spanish shorter internal lines, enabling their main army to reach Antwerp faster than the allied main force.